Countdown Until Camp

 In order to gain hands on experience in areas of cybersecurity and assist in selection of possible future careers based around STEM.

 A FREE weeklong camp focused on Python, Cyber Forensics, Hacking Concepts, IoT/Mobile, and Network Defense.
-Meals will be provided.
+Box lunches will be provided.

 University of New Haven, 300 Boston Post Road, West Haven, CT 06516